Learning the Interference Graph of a Wireless Network: Main Results

 then for any $\alpha$, $0 < \alpha < 1/8$,

 \end{Theorem}

-The conditions of~(\ref{eq.scalingCond}) ensure that the max degree $d$ and bound on the number of hidden interferers $s$ both scale at most linearly in $n$, subject to a constraint on the joint scaling.
-The approach to this result is the same as we followed for the proof of Theorem~\ref{thm:low1}.
+The first two conditions expressed in~(\ref{eq.scalingCond}) ensure that the maximum number of direct interferers $d$, and the bound on the number of hidden interferers $s$, both scale at most linearly in $n$.
+The third constraint places a limit on the joint scaling.
+The approach to deriving this result is the same as the one we followed for the proof of Theorem~\ref{thm:low1}.
 We reduce the original problem to an $M$-ary hypothesis test and show that, asymptotically, the lower bound has the same order as the upper bound.

-\textbf{Remarks:} Since the distribution of $\Yv$ depends on the underlying direct interference graph as well as on the hidden interference graph, the lower bound is over all possible interference graphs $G$.
-As $d$ increases, the lower bound in Theorem~\ref{thm:low3} is of order $\Omega\left(-\frac{d^2}{\log(1-p_{\min})(1-p)^{s-1}}\log n\right)$.
+\textbf{Remark:} Since the distribution of $\Yv$ depends on the underlying direct interference graph as well as on the hidden interference graph, the lower bound is over all possible interference graphs $G$.
+As we discussed after Theorem~\ref{thm:low1}, for a sufficiently small positive number $\delta$, we can always find a positive $\alpha$ so that $\min_{\hat{G}_D}\max_{G_D}\Pd(\hat{G}_D\neq G_D;G_D)\geq \delta$.
+Then, as $d$ increases, the number of observations required to detect the correct underlying graph with probability $1-\delta$ is $\Omega\left(-\frac{d^2}{\log(1-p_{\min})(1-p)^{s-1}}\log n\right)$.
 Since $\log (1-p_{\min})$ can be approximated as $-p_{\min}$ when $p_{\min}$ is small, the lower bound is of the same order as the upper bound provided in Theorem~\ref{thm:weak_upper}.
-Therefore, the bounds are tight and our algorithm is optimal.
+Therefore, the bounds are tight and our hitting-set based algorithm is asymptotically optimal.